 Don’t worry – I’ve solved the problem.
-I made a DIY spice drawer organizer this week that was so simple (it took me about an hour to build and can be done with just two tools), affordable ($10 in wood!), and satisfying.
+I made a DIY spice drawer organizer that was so simple (it took me about an hour to build and can be done with just two tools), affordable ($10 in wood!), and satisfying.

 In fact, let’s just kick this post off with a little before and after action, shall we?